 - Stay hydrated.
 Dehydration is one of the main causes of heat-related illness.
 Make sure you stay hydrated and drink plenty of fluids throughout the day, even if you’re not thirsty.
 Avoid alcoholic drinks or drinks that contain caffeine, they can actually contribute to your dehydration.

 - Stay indoors during the hottest part of the day.
 It’s best to avoid doing activities outdoors between the time of 10 a.m. and 4 p.m., when the sun’s rays are the strongest.

 - Wear lightweight-clothing.
 Wear breathable clothing when you know you’ll be spending your time outdoors.
 Wear short sleeves, shorts, and a hat to shade your face from the sun.

 If your loved one is in a nursing home, make sure that they are being properly taken care of during the summer months.
 Make sure the staff keeps an eye out for any heat-related illness symptoms.

-If you notice your elderly loved one has been neglected or abused while in the care of a nursing home, contact the attorneys at The Law Offices of Crowe Arnold & Majors, LLP to stop the nursing home abuse now.
+If you notice your elderly loved one has been neglected or abused while in the care of a nursing home, contact a Dallas nursing home abuse lawyer from Crowe Arnold & Majors, LLP to stop the nursing home abuse now.
 Protecting elderly loved ones is the right thing to do.
-The nursing home abuse attorneys at The Law Offices of Crowe Arnold & Majors, LLP put you and your family first.
+Crowe Arnold & Majors, LLP puts you and your family first.